Director of Horticulture

 Reports to: Executive Director

-- Envision and provide long-term planning to manage an urban canopy of almost 1,000 trees, and to adapt areas of The Greenway ripe for revitalization through redesign and replanting or as an additive approach
+- Envision and provide long-term planning to manage an urban canopy of almost 1,000 trees, and to adapt areas of The Greenway ripe for revitalization through redesign and replanting.

 Skills and Qualifications

-- Minimum of 7 years experience in horticulture and at least 5 years experience as a supervisor.
+- Minimum of 7 years of experience in horticulture and at least 5 years experience as a supervisor.

-- Demonstrated knowledge of ecological/organic landcare practices, preferably in the management of an urban public park or garden
+- Demonstrated knowledge of organic and ecological landscape practices, preferably in the management of an urban public park or garden.

 - Possess experience and skill in:

-- working productively and professionally with a wide range of individuals (e.g., designers, artists, engineers, contractors, community organizations, volunteers, public agencies)
+- Working productively and professionally with a wide range of individuals (e.g., designers, architects, consultants, clients, contractors, community organizations, volunteers, and public agencies)

 - Must have a valid U.S. driver’s license in good standing